RI House citation saying Hindus were ‘ethnically cleansed’ in Kashmir goes viral

 Others questioned the citation’s authenticity.
 “There are many errors on the certificate as well as the highly inaccurate facts claimed,” wrote another Twitter user, HighNebula, arguing the document was being used “to vilify Kashmiri Muslims.”

-The original genesis of the citation is unclear.
-Kennedy, D-Hopkinton, was not immediately available for comment.
-First elected in 1988, Kennedy is the longest-serving member of the House and is also vice president of the National Conference of State Legislatures, making him the third-ranking officer on the national group’s executive committee.
+Kennedy, D-Hopkinton, is the longest-serving member of the House and is also vice president of the National Conference of State Legislatures, making him the third-ranking officer on the national group’s executive committee.
 He will serve as the group’s president in 2024.

+In an email, Kennedy said an Indian-American from East Greenwich asked him to obtain the citation so it could be presented to Agnihotri when “The Kashmir FIles” was screened at Rhode Island College on Dec.
+9. Documents show Kennedy also got a citation for Pallavi Joshi, an actress involved in the movie.

+“I had worked with this Rhode Island resident on securing citations for the performers at the annual Diwali Day Festival of Lights celebration at the State House in past years and told him I would be happy to secure a citation,” Kennedy said, adding that he didn’t sign the citation because he was traveling.

 “Speaker Shekarchi was not aware of this citation that was requested by Rep. Kennedy in the off-session,” Berman said in an email.
 “It is not the official position of the House.
 All citations requested by House members carry the pre-printed names of the speaker and the two leaders.”